 Compare butt wipes?

 You can certainly compare baby wipes from pampers or baby wipes from pampers pure.
 But one of the above substances is always present and we do not mean the substance water.
 But are there alternatives to wet wipes?
 Yes, sure there are.
 You can use a washcloth.
 Washcloths are the predecessor of the wet wipes, also known as the washable wipes.

 Washable butt wipes, how to use them?

 In short, washcloths are the washable variant of the wet wipes.
 You use them exactly the same, only you don’t throw them in the trash but in the laundry basket.
 So you have the choice between wipes or washcloth, if you really don’t like the washcloth.
 Always throw them in the trash.

 Litter free rivers and streams and the wet wipe problem!

 Wet wipes are always in the top 15 of most found litter.
 On average, 12 wipes are found per 100 meters of riverbank!
 Near the Meuse, places where sewage overflow takes place or places where the Meuse overflows far beyond its banks during high water (for example Borgaren and Meers) are a real collection place for wet wipes and pose a major problem.
 After high tide, they can be found in bushes and must be picked out manually.
 You can imagine that this is not a ‘nice’ job for our volunteers.

 Are diapers just as big a problem?
 What do you think?

 When you change a diaper, you use an average of 2 wipes give or take!
-In the news item: Diapers!
-We will tell you whether this also poses a problem for the Meuse and its tributaries.
-Stay tuned!
+In the news item: Are diapers as big a problem as butt wipes? we will tell you whether this also poses a problem for the Meuse and its tributaries.